Fall Guy (1947 film): Production

-The Fall Guy was shot in 10 days at Monogram Pictures studios, confirming director Reginald LeBorg “as one of the most cost- and time-conscious directors in the industry.”
-This post-war noir, though atmospherically and plot-wise typical of the genre, is notable in that narcotic trafficking is central to the narrative.
+The Fall Guy was shot in 10 days at Monogram Pictures studios, confirming director Reginald LeBorg "as one of the most cost- and time-conscious directors in the industry."
+This post-war noir, though atmospherically and plot-wise typical of the genre, is notable in that narcotics trafficking is central to the narrative.

 LeBorg declared The Fall Guy one of his favorite pictures.

 Reception

 TV Guide has rated it 2/4 stars.

 Archival status

 The Fall Guy is available for study at the Wisconsin Center for Film and Theater Research.